ahnpj/soc-analyst-portfolio/labs/shell-and-scripting/linux-shell-and-scripting/Lab01-linux-bash-usage-and-scripting/Lab01-linux-bash-usage-and-scripting.md

 **(Step 5)** Creating a Conditional Script

 This section introduced conditional logic, again, something I covered in Python extensively (`if`/`elif`/`else`).
-I created another script and named it `conditional_script.sh` using the following command:
+I created another script and named it `peters_conditional_script.sh` using the following command:

 ```
-nano conditional_script.sh
+nano peters_conditional_script.sh
 ```

 Inside the file, I added:

 ```
 #!/bin/bash
-echo "Please enter your name first:"
+echo "First, please enter your name:"
 read name

 if [ "$name" = "Peter Ahn" ]; then
     echo "Welcome Peter Ahn!
-Here is the secret: THM_Script"
+The secret password is 123.
+fiu"
 else
     echo "Sorry!
-You are not authorized to access the secret."
+You are not authorized to access the secret password!"
 fi
 ```